databio/pepatac/README.md

 **Required executables**.
 To run the pipeline, you will also need some common bioinformatics tools installed.
 The list is specified in the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) tools section.

-**Genome assemblies**.
+**Genome resources**.
 This pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
+The pipeline aligns serially to decoy sequences if you have them set up, which greatly improves pipeline performance.
+You can set up the decoy sequences using [ref_decoy](https://github.com/databio/ref_decoy).
 You also need to provide a sequencing adapter file.

 **Clone the pipeline**.Then, clone this repository using one of these methods:
 - using SSH: `git clone git@github.com:ChangLab/ATACseq.git`